Backpacking Photography Tips

 It’s easy to backpack into a beautiful area, set up camp, grab your camera and snap your brains out.
 However, when you get back home you most likely will have only snapshot quality photos.

 While on the trail be observant of your surroundings.
-Take frequent breaks and enjoy the scent of the forest, and the sounds of the birds and streams.
+Take frequent breaks and enjoy the scent of the forest and the sounds of the birds and streams.
 After setting up camp use this time to relax and restore your physical and mental energy.

 Be particularly aware of how the light changes.
-The position of the sun and type of light can make the difference between a good and great photo.
+The position of the sun and the type of light can make the difference between a good and great photo.